garrandall/popular-music-data/tracks/wasted-times-the-weeknd.md

 Catchin' feelings

-These girls only want you when you're winnin' (winnin') But you've been with me from the beginnin' (ooh, yeah, yeah) And I know right now that we're not talkin' (not talkin') I hope you know this dick is still an option
+These girls only want you when you're winnin' (winnin') But you've been with me from the beginnin' (oh, yeah, yeah) And I know right now that we're not talkin' (not talkin') I hope you know this dick is still an option
 'Cause I'll beat it up (I'll beat it up)